temporalio/documentation/kb/temporal-platform-limits-sheet.md

   - We warn at 10,000 Events: `history size exceeds warn limit.`
   - We error at 50,000 Events: [`history size exceeds error limit.`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/workflowExecutionContext.go#L1204)
   - This is configurable with [`HistoryCountLimitError` and `HistoryCountLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L382-L383), if you know what you are doing.
 - We fail the following Commands at 50,000 Events for OSS and 2,000 Events for Cloud:
   - `ScheduleActivityTask`
   - `SignalExternalWorkflowExecution`
   - `RequestCancelExternalWorkflowExecution`
   - `StartChildWorkflowExecution`
-  - Temporal Cloud can run up to 2,000 Events of the same type concurrently.
-OSS currently has no limit on concurrently running Events.
+- Temporal Cloud can run up to 2,000 Actions of the same type concurrently.
+OSS currently has no limit on concurrently running Actions.
 - [Search Attributes maximums](/visibility/#search-attributes-maximums)